jamesheald/COIN/README.md

 ### Variable names
 ```
-a                % sampled retention in each context
+a                % retention in each context
 adCovar          % covariance of the posterior of the retention and drift in each context
 adMu             % mean of the posterior of the retention and drift in each context
 adSS1            % sufficient statistic #1 for the retention and drift parameters
 adSS2            % sufficient statistic #2 for the retention and drift parameters
-b                % sampled bias in each context
+b                % bias in each context
 beta             % global transition distribution
 betaE            % global emission distribution
 bMu              % mean of the posterior of the bias in each context